Magento → Shopify Migration, 2026 edition.

 Why Magento exits stall

-Five things I clean up after when teams DIY a Magento exit or hire a generic migration shop: no 1:1 redirect map (organic traffic drops 30-60%), configurable products mapped wrong (variant SKU duplication, inventory desync), customer passwords lost (forced reset done badly = 30% of repeat buyers locked out), B2B agreed-rate pricing erased, schema and meta tags wiped.
+Five things I clean up after when teams DIY a Magento exit or hire a generic migration shop: no 1:1 redirect map, which is the one that actually costs you money; configurable products mapped wrong, giving you duplicated variant SKUs and desynced inventory; customer accounts handled the old way, with a mass password reset at launch that locks out repeat buyers in your first week; B2B agreed-rate pricing erased; and schema and meta tags wiped.
 Each is recoverable on a redo, but expensive in lost months.

 Modeling the catalog